TestCentricity/testcentricity_web/README.md

 * locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge)
 * locally hosted emulated iOS, Android, and Windows Phone mobile browsers (using Firefox or Chrome)
 * a "headless" browser (using Poltergeist and PhantomJS)
+* mobile Safari browsers on iOS device simulators (using Appium and XCode on OS X)
 * cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, CrossBrowserTesting, or TestingBot services.